BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

 #### What areas will the TOC policy not apply?

 The TOC policy will not apply around airport air tram stations, including stations at San Francisco International Airport and at Oakland International Airport.
-Additionally, Plan Bay Area 2050 projects that...
+Additionally, the policy **only** applies to areas within 1/2 mile of existing or planned fixed guideway transit service (regional rail, light rail, commuter rail, ferry, and bus rapid transit).
+In the case of planned service, only projects that are deemed likely to be delivered within the near-term (roughly 5 years) should be considered.
+As such, stops or stations associated with the following projects were excluded from analysis.
+Additionally, given its limited capacity, stations served only by Tideline Ferry service were also excluded from analysis.

 | Project Name | Pba50_ID | agency_id | stop_id |
 |---|---|---|---|